Winter Char Dham in Uttarakhand

 The idol shifted to Ukhimath is a sacred process, with the same rituals carried out as in Kedarnath.
 The Omkareshwar Temple in Ukhimath is significant, as it’s closely connected to Lord Kedarnath and provides a divine sanctuary during winter.
 During the winter, devotees visit Ukhimath for darshan and prayers, continuing their spiritual connection with Lord Kedarnath, while the temple remains open for worship.

-4. Badrinath to Joshimath
+4. Badrinath to Pandukeshwar

-Joshimath is a peaceful town in Uttarakhand, where Lord Badrinath stays during the winter months, continuing to bless his devotees.
+Pandukeshwar is a peaceful town in Uttarakhand, where Lord Badrinath stays during the winter months, continuing to bless his devotees.

 Winter Char Dham Darshan Experience